-For the three months ended March 31, 2016 and 2015, our general and administrative expenses totaled approximately \$2.1 million and \$1.8 million, respectively.
-We anticipate that our general and administrative expenses will increase in the future with the continued research, development and potential commercialization of Twirla and any of our other product candidates, and as we operate as a public company.
+For the three months ended September 30, 2016 and 2015, our general and administrative expenses totaled approximately \$2.2 million and \$1.8 million, respectively.
+For the nine months ended September 30, 2016 and 2015, our general and administrative expenses totaled approximately \$6.5 million and \$5.2 million, respectively.
+We anticipate that our general and administrative expenses will increase in the future with the continued research, development and potential commercialization of Twirla, its planned line extensions, and any of our other product candidates, and as we operate as a public company.
 These increases will likely include increased legal and accounting services, stock registration and printing fees, addition of new personnel to support compliance and communication needs, increased insurance premiums, outside consultants and investor relations.
 Additionally, if in the future we believe regulatory approval of Twirla or any of our other product candidates appears likely, we anticipate that we would begin preparations for commercial operations, which would result in an increase in payroll and other expenses, particularly with respect to the sales and marketing of our product candidates.